arvinnick/recommendationSystem/readme.md

 <h2>requirements</h2>

-<p>You need Docker to run this repo.
-Refer to the Docker documentation.</p>
+<p>You need Docker and docker-compose to run this repo.
+Refer to the Docker documentation.<br>Also, make sure you have the docker service running on your machine and you have the privileges to run the docker-compose utility.</p>